o1-labs/proof-systems/arrabiata/notes.md

 Note that we also need lookups.
 Lookups require, per instance, `m`, `t`, "accumulator φ" and some lookup partial sums.
 It must also be folded.

+If we use a "horizontal layout" (i.e. IVC next to APP), we could use the spare rows to build some non-uniform circuits like SuperNova does by selecting an instruction, and have more than one accumulators.